Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 It’s worth noting that out-of-contract spending isn’t always a negative.
 Businesses searching for new deals that could be better than those offered by currently contracted suppliers sometimes have to make risky first-time purchases.

 An employee, for instance, might stumble upon a more competitive alternative and would like to make a purchase despite no prior study from the procurement team.
-In these cases, a discussion over whether to include the new supplier into the formal procurement process should ensue.
+In these cases, a discussion over whether to include the new supplier in the formal procurement process should ensue.

 Nonetheless, having too many unapproved purchases still results in the drawbacks listed above and must be kept to a minimum.
+These unapproved purchases from out-of-contract, decentralized maverick spend don’t adhere to procurement policy and don’t use purchase orders or approved suppliers, often increasing risks and costs.

 How Do You Keep Maverick Spend Under Control?